-What color will my Bernedoodle puppy be when they grow up?
+What color will my Bernedoodle puppy be when he grows up?

-A DNA test also shows the variety of alleles that are present and reveals if they are recessive or dominant genes.
+A DNA test also shows the variety of alleles that are present and reveals whether they’re recessive or dominant.
 Alleles come in pairs such as a B dominant black allele and a B recessive black allele.
-For example, if two black Bernedoodles mate their offspring usually comes out brown or some combination of the recessive and dominant alleles.
+For example, if two black Bernedoodles mate, their offspring typically comes out brown or some combination of the recessive and dominant alleles.